TheRealAnonymous008/quartz/content/details/mathematics/Graph Theory.md

 * *Graphs abstract pairwise relations between objects*.
 * *Graphs are recursive structures*.
 Manipulating a graph gives a smaller graph.

-* One miracle of Graph Theory is how the Matching Problem can be rephrased in many ways. (see [[The Matching Problem and Flow Networks]]).
+* One miracle of Graph Theory is how the Matching Problem can be rephrased in many ways. (see [[The Matching Problem]]).

 # Topics
 * [[Graph Theory -- Notation Guide]]